jasonzissman/gamification-engine/readme.md

 More info coming

 # TODO!!!!
+* Use MongoIDs instead of generating new ones.
+MongoDB is optimized for ObjectIDs.
+Unless this couples us too much?
+Try to make it not too invasive.
 * Can we support a broader character set for goals and events?
 Feels needlessly restrictive right now.
 * Add support for goal expiration!
 Should not process criteria/goals that are no longer applicable.
-* Put index on appropriate fields in Mongo, e.g. id
+* Put index on appropriate fields in Mongo, e.g. id on all collections, and any referenced IDs needed for lookups (e.g. criteria.goalId)
 * Cache calls to database
 * General authorization approach
 * Put in timing/profiling options to warn if things are going too slow